Steps down and sunset at Camilo Beach Lagos

 Praia da Batata

 The closest beach to the centre of Lagos is Praia da Batata, which means Potato Beach, although I’m not sure how it got that name.
 Perhaps one of its lovely rock formations looks a bit spud-like.
-This small beach is safe for swimming and is quite sheltered.
+This sheltered beach is usually calmer for swimming

 Praia de Porto Mós